 Church was used also for burial of local nobleman.

 It is interesting to note that many Africans became influential and revered people in this town.
 For Europeans of those times it was unusual to see that pastors in Nossa Senhora do Rosário church were pitch black... and, well, they were learned, devoted, optimistic and musically endoved people, much better pastors than most of their European collegues.

 Decline of the town

-Due to geopolitical changes the importance of Cape Verde decreased in the 18th century.
+Due to geopolitical changes the importance of Cabo Verde decreased in the 18th century.
 Ribeira Grande turned into sleepy outpost in far away islands.
 By the late 18th century capital of the islands was transferred to nearby Praia, many buildings in the old town (Cidade Velha - hence its current name) were destroyed.